AparicioJohan/agriutilities/README.md

 The goal of this package is to provide some additional functions for the analysis of field trials in agriculture.
-It extends the functionalities of packages such as as SpATS, lme4, ASReml-R, and statgenSTA.
+It extends the functionalities of packages such as SpATS, lme4, ASReml-R, and statgenSTA.

 ## Installation